FirebaseExtended/firebase-queue/README.md

 ## Custom references to tasks and specs

-In order to use custom paths to tasks and specs, specify them explicitly.
-Instead of a single reference to the queue, use an object containing the keys `tasksRef` and `specsRef`.
+It is possible to specify the locations the queue uses for tasks and the specs explicitly instead of using the defaults.
+To do this, simply pass an object to the Queue constructor in place of the Firebase reference; this object must contain the keys `tasksRef` and `specsRef`, and each value must be a Firebase reference.

 ```js
 var Queue = require('firebase-queue'),